AndrewAsquith/andrewasquith-ca/src/site/posts/2019-08-04-from-wordpress-to-eleventy.md

 ## The Why

-I don't do development of any kind full time, and I like that way.
+I don't do development of any kind full time, and I like it that way.
 However, I do like to keep up on modern technologies and trends, and it was about time that I actually did something with this site.
 I'd drafted a number of posts over the years, but never got around to finalizing and publishing them, so I set myself a goal to both experiment with something new and get those posts out the door at the same time.

 WordPress has long been the defacto blogging platform for most people.
 There are some fairly popular competitors such as [Drupal](https://www.drupal.org "Drupal"), but it's still the most well known and widely used, and I even I still run it elsewhere.
 Recent years have seen the rise of hosted services to get you publishing faster and without the need to administer your own server.
 Personally, I like administering my own server, so one of my requirements was that it continue to be self-hosted.
 I'd also already run Drupal for many years, and wanted to try something completely new.